mobxjs/mobx-state-tree/docs/API/index.md

 *Defined in [packages/mobx-state-tree/src/types/utility-types/enumeration.ts:11](https://github.com/mobxjs/mobx-state-tree/blob/e6025cc3/packages/mobx-state-tree/src/types/utility-types/enumeration.ts#L11)*

 `types.enumeration` - Can be used to create an string based enumeration.
-(note: this methods is just sugar for a union of string literals)
+(note: this method is just sugar for a union of string literals)

 Example:
 ```ts